We are implementing Suntory Mizuiku-Education Program for Nature and Water to pass down precious natural environment to the next generation.

 This activity was created to contribute to Target 6.B of Sustainable Development Goal 6 "Ensure access to water and sanitation for all."

-Through the collaboration of group company Suntory PepsiCo Beverage Thailand and a local NGO, we plan to have approximately 1,100 fourth, fifth, and sixth grade children from Saraburi Province and Rayong Province, where Suntory PepsiCo Beverage Thailand plants are located, and Chiang Mai Province, which possesses the most water resources in Thailand, participate in the program.
+Through the collaboration of our group company Suntory PepsiCo Beverage Thailand and a local NGO, we implemented an educational program for fourth, fifth, and sixth grade children from Saraburi Province and Rayong Province, where Suntory PepsiCo Beverage Thailand plants are located, and Chiang Mai Province, which possesses the most water resources in Thailand.
+Approximately 500 children participated in the program in 2019.
 It is an original nature experience program which teaches children about the importance of water, the importance of protecting water resources, and similar matters.

-In addition, in May we prevented sediment based erosion by slowing the currents of streams in northern Chiang Mai Province, installed small weirs to support permeation of underground water, planted trees to prevent soil from flowing into the streams, and carried out other water resource preservation activities which we plan to continue.
+In addition, in May we also began a project to prevent sediment based erosion by slowing the currents of streams in northern Chiang Mai Province, installed small weirs to support permeation of underground water, planted trees to prevent soil from flowing into the streams, and carried out other water resource preservation activities which we plan to continue into the future.

-We started the Indonesia Version of Suntory Mizuiku - Education Program for Nature and Water from July 2019.
+We started the Indonesia Version of Suntory Mizuiku-Education Program for Nature and Water in July 2019.

 As in Vietnam, we plan to expand classes to teach about the importance of water, sanitary management, and the importance of preserving water resources through an original learning program.
 The program provides basic knowledge about water, addresses water pollution and how to eliminate it, and explores water preservation efforts that children can contribute to on an individual level.
 This contributes to improving the environment of children in Indonesia as well as their awareness about sanitation.